 WHERE: La Romana, Dominican Republic

 Casa de Campo has a stellar reputation.
 It’s one of those treasures that doesn’t just have returning guests, it has die-hard loyalists—people who have been coming back for decades and don’t plan on switching it up anytime soon.
 Why?
 Well, for starters, this sprawling 7,000-acre sanctum boasts first-class facilities.
-Everything from the 18-hole golf course and tennis courts to the fitness center and spa is exemplary.
+Everything from the 18-hole golf course (Teeth of the Dog) and tennis courts to the fitness center and spa is exemplary.
 There’s also a wide array of restaurants and service is notoriously impeccable.

 Before you arrive at Curtain Bluff, the posh comforts begin with expedited customs at the airport.
 After a 40-minute shuttle, the wonders of this magnificent retreat come into focus.
 Breathtaking beaches and turquoise waves are complemented by sophisticated rooms and award-winning cuisine.
 In fact, gourmet grub is a major selling point.
 Health-focused travelers will appreciate dedicated wellness concierges, nutritious menus, and a robust assortment of calorie-burning activities—ranging from aqua aerobics and paddleboarding to pilates and squash.